-As real fluids naturally show dissipative phenomena, dissipative cosmological fluid is one line of research.
-As early as 1967, Zel'dovich \cite{zel} on calculating the universe's entropy shew that the present specific entropy of the universe can be calculated by considering the action of the dissipative processes in the early universe.
-In 1987, the most simple model of the viscous universe was proposed by Padmanabhan and Chitre \cite{padm}.
+Dissipative cosmology was studied as early as 1967 when Zel'dovich\cite{zel}, on calculating the universe's entropy, showed that the present specific entropy of the universe can be calculated by considering the action of the dissipative processes in the early universe.
+The most simple model of the viscous universe was proposed by Padmanabhan and Chitre \cite{padm} in 1987.
 They considered a universe model dominated by dust with constant viscosity coefficient.
-They came to the conclusion that viscosity can be neglected at early times, while at late times it causes the universe to enter a late inflationary era with exponential accelerated expansion.
-A lot of works was then done considering viscous cosmology.
-Fabris et. al. \cite{fabris} studied the possibility that the present accelerated expansion of the universe is driven by a viscous fluid.
+They came to the conclusion that viscosity can be neglected at early times, while at late times it causes the universe to enter a late inflationary era with exponentially accelerated expansion.
+Later on, a lot of work was done considering viscous cosmology.
+Fabris et al. \cite{fabris} studied the possibility that the present accelerated expansion of the universe is driven by a viscous fluid.
 Their fluid was controlled by Eckart's formalism for bulk viscosity.
-They shew that although their model leads to the same results of generalized Chaplygin gas (GCG) model for some choices of the parameters, their model shows absence of instabilities in the power spectrum for any choice of the parameter $\nu$ of the viscosity coefficient, $\left( \zeta(\rho)=\zeta_0 \rho^\nu \right)$, a problem characterizes the GCG model.
-They also shew that their model has a more normal situation since the viscosity grows with density.
-There are many other authors, e.g., Avelino and Nucamendi \cite{art}, and Li and Barrow \cite{lib}, considered the possibility that the present acceleration of the universe is driven by bulk viscous pressure.
+They showed that although their model leads to the same results of GCG model for some choices of the parameters, it shows an absence of instabilities in the power spectrum for any choice of the parameter $\nu$ of the viscosity coefficient, $\left( \zeta(\rho)=\zeta_0 \rho^\nu \right)$.
+They also showed that their model has a more normal situation since the viscosity grows with density.
+Many other authors, e.g., Avelino and Nucamendi \cite{art} and Li and Barrow \cite{lib}, considered the possibility that the present acceleration of the universe is driven by bulk viscous pressure.